Muhammed bin Saud Al Saud: Political rehabilitation

 Prince Muhammed was among King Saud's most important supporters during the latter's reign.
-Following a power struggle between King Saud and Crown Prince Faisal the latter became the king on 25 November 1964, and Prince Muhammed pledged his allegiance to King Faisal.
+Following a power struggle between King Saud and Crown Prince Faisal, the latter became the king on 25 November 1964, and Prince Muhammed pledged his allegiance to King Faisal.
 He was the first of King Saud's sons to do so, reportedly because he was married to King Faisal's daughter, Princess Sara.
-Following his rehabilitation Prince Muhammed held several important positions until 2010.
+Following his rehabilitation, Prince Muhammed held several important positions until 2010.

 Other positions

 Prince Muhammed was a member of the Allegiance Council from 2007 to his death on 8 July 2012.
 He was also a member of King Saud Foundation based in Jeddah.
 Prince Muhammed had various business activities, too.

-Personal life
+Personal life and education

 One of Prince Muhammed's spouses was Princess Sara bint Faisal, the daughter of King Faisal.
 They had no children.
 Prince Muhammed had four children with his other wives: Prince Faisal (born 11 September 1951), Prince Khalid, Prince Mishaal (born 24 August 1956) and Princess Noura.

 Prince Faisal bin Muhammed received a PhD degree.

 He was appointed the deputy governor of Al Bahah province on 31 October 1988.